Chaudhary-Hanan/Text-To-Emoji/GOOGLE_APPS_SCRIPT_SETUP.md

 1. Your app will automatically log all encryption/decryption attempts
 2. You can view the data in your Google Sheet
 3. You can export the data or create charts/analytics in Google Sheets
-4. The admin dashboard will continue to work with local logs
+4. The admin dashboard will pull logs from your Google Sheet via Apps Script when deployed (Netlify)

 The Apps Script integration will work alongside the existing local logging system, providing you with both immediate access to data (admin dashboard) and long-term storage (Google Sheets).